xini/silverstripe-silvershop-stripe/readme.md

 ---
 SilverStripe\Omnipay\GatewayInfo:
   Stripe_PaymentIntents:
+	failureUrl: '/checkout/summary'
     parameters:
       apiKey: sk_live_SECRET-KEY-FOR-YOUR-LIVE-ACCOUNT
       publishableKey: pk_live_PUBLISHABLE-KEY-FOR-LIVE-ACCOUNT
 ```

 If needed, the customer will be redirected to Stripe or his bank to verify the transaction via SCA or 3D-Secure.

+A custom failure URL can be specified here for when a payment fails (for example, the card was declined).

 ### Stripe Charge (deprecated)
 Create a file at `app/_config/payment.yml` that looks something like the following: